c0ban/c0ban/doc/gitian-building.md

 Gitian building
 ================

+Currently, c0ban is not supported Gitian (Jan 20, 2018)

 *Setup instructions for a Gitian build of Bitcoin Core using a Debian VM or physical system.*

 Gitian is the deterministic build process that is used to build the Bitcoin